darkharasho/TopStatsAIO/README.md

 - Built-in downloader to automatically fetch the latest versions of required prerequisites
 - Option to switch between the legacy `arcdps_top_stats_parser` and the newer `GW2_EI_log_combiner`
 - Light and dark themes to suit your preference
+- Notifies you of new releases on startup

 ## Setup